-d) Municipal Mutual Insurance
+f) Municipal Mutual Insurance

 Historically, the Municipal Mutual Insurance Company (MMI) was the principal provider of insurance to the Council.
 In the early 1990's it became clear that MMI was in danger of becoming insolvent.
 It was determined that MMI would close to new business and there would be an orderly run down of all the existing and prospective claims.
 The Council signed up to this agreement and as remaining assets have proven to be insufficient to cover potential future liabilities, the Scheme of Arrangement was invoked on 13 November 2012.
-At the current time, the Council's maximum potential liability that can be clawed back is £6.0m.
+At the current time, the Council's maximum potential liability that can be clawed back is £6.7m.

 The Council's Insurance Adviser initially recommended that adequate provision should be held against future calls in the range of 25% to 30%.
 As at 31 March 2015 the Council provided for 28% (£0.774m) of the value of the total potential liability in the Scheme of Arrangement, after the levy payments totaling £0.856m were made in 2013/14 and 2014/15.
 However, during 2015/16 a further levy of £0.616m was paid and as a result of a further deterioration in the MMI balance sheet it was felt prudent to increase the provision to 34% of the outstanding liability net of the levy payments made to date.
+As no further contradictory advice was received from our Insurance Advisors during 2016/17, the liability was again provided for at 34%.
 As the provision is not for the total amount of the potential liability, there is the possibility of future claims, the Council considers there to be a contingent liability as it has no certainty about the timing or the amount of any future liability.